 In the unlikely event that a judge refuses an adjournment and the prosecution advocate is unable to consult with the CCP or DCCP, the prosecution advocate must make the decision, following these guidelines, whether or not to appeal.
 The decision of the prosecution advocate should be reviewed by the CCP or DCCP as soon as possible to determine whether to proceed with or abandon the appeal.

 How should the prosecution exercise the right of appeal?

 Before launching an appeal, the prosecution will have to concede that should the appeal be lost, whether by refusal of leave or abandonment of the appeal, or if the Court of Appeal confirms the ruling, the accused will be acquitted.
 Even where the prosecution wins the appeal, it will be open to the Court of Appeal not to allow the case to resume or continue if it considers that the defendant could not receive a fair trial.
 The effect of the provisions will confine appeals to more serious cases where the prosecution have a very significant ground of complaint against the judge's findings.
-If it is not such a case leave to appeal is unlikely to be granted.
-See Granting leave to appeal, below.
+If it is not such a case leave to appeal is unlikely to be granted see below.